|Best Lure for Dropshotting||Berkley Powerbait Maxscent Flat Worm||SEE IT||

 First and foremost, it pays to understand what sort of forage the smallmouth bass in your chosen waterway tend to feed on.
 It’s not necessarily a universal answer, and while a lure like a tube can represent a variety of prey, it pays to dial in the look as closely as possible.

 Then consider the role of current.
-Smallmouth love it and rely upon it for their feeding efforts so if you’re fishing a bait that won’t get down to the proper depth or track true given the flow you encounter, all may be lost.
+Smallmouth love it and rely upon it for their feeding efforts, so if you’re fishing a bait that won’t get down to the proper depth or track true given the flow you encounter, all may be lost.

 Finally, consider the type of cover and/or structure you’re likely to encounter.
-A spinnerbait typically gets through various kinds of vegetation better than most crankbaits, but it’s tough to fish on the bottom on a sand flat that drops from 30 to 35 feet deep.
-Smallmouth are one of the hardest-fighting, meanest fish that swim in freshwater, and you never want to bring a knife to a gunfight.
+A spinnerbait typically gets through various kinds of vegetation better than most crankbaits, but it’s tough to fish on the bottom of a sand flat that drops from 30 to 35 feet deep.
+Smallmouth are one of the hardest-fighting, meanest fish that swim in freshwater, and you don’t want to bring a knife to a gunfight.

 Q: What colors are best for smallmouth bass?